desvert/desvert.github.io/_posts/2025-11-26-desktop-hvac-lab-phase-1.md

 **Sensors → Controller → Logic → Actuators → Monitoring Interface**

-I have a mix of hardware to work with, including ESP32 boards, Arduino clones, a Raspberry Pi Pico, and a Raspberry Pi Zero 2W that will eventually serve as a small “supervisory” device.
+I have a mix of hardware to work with, including ESP32 boards, Arduino Uno clones, a Raspberry Pi Pico, and a Raspberry Pi Zero 2W that will eventually serve as a small “supervisory” device.
 I have also salvaged several components from retired HVAC equipment, such as a T6613 CO2 sensor and a thermistor module.
 My aim is to build up this environment step by step, testing real control strategies along the way.

 Phase One focused on a simple but important loop: measure temperature and use it to control a fan.